gfazioli/mantine-border-animate/README.md

 This component is created on top of the [Mantine](https://mantine.dev/) library.

-[BorderAnimate](https://gfazioli.github.io/mantine-border-animate) provides a flexible wrapper that turns any Mantine or plain React element into a visually striking component with animated borders.
+[Mantine BorderAnimate](https://gfazioli.github.io/mantine-border-animate) provides a flexible wrapper that turns any Mantine or plain React element into a visually striking component with animated borders.
 Designed for both aesthetics and performance, it uses CSS animations to deliver smooth 60fps effects and exposes controls to tailor the look and behavior: you can show/hide the border, keep it static or continuously animated, and adjust parameters like size, radius, border width, blur, duration, and color transitions.

 The component includes four distinct variants—beam (a traveling glow along the perimeter with adjustable anchor and duration), gradient (a rotating conic gradient between two colors with optional blur), glow (a rhythmic pulsation with tunable blur and opacity), and pulse (a subtle expand‑and‑fade “breathing” effect).